-Geology, meteorology, oceanography, Geographic Information Systems (GIS), and the application of these disciplines in the environmental sciences are just a few of the various earth science disciplines that accessible to those with a Geology degree.
-The goal of the Geology Program is to relate these disciplines to intelligent living with the earth and to understand the interplay between earth and humanity.
-Students are encouraged to obtain a scientific understanding of earth systems from the atomic to the planetary scale, and we study processes that occur over timescales that span seconds to billions of years.
+Students seeking a geology degree at the University of Arkansas at Little Rock explore the fascinating world of earth sciences.
+They dive deep into the mysteries of our planet through the study of geology, meteorology, oceanography, and Geographic Information Systems (GIS).
+Our Geology Program seeks to relate these disciplines to intelligent living with the earth to understand the interplay between earth and humanity.
+Students are encouraged to develop a scientific understanding of earth systems from the atomic to the planetary scale.
+They study processes that occur over timescales that span seconds to billions of years.

-In practice, the study of Geology also draw heavily on the allied fields of chemistry, physics, mathematics, and biology, in some cases to the extent that there exist sub-disciplines like geochemistry, biogeochemistry, and geophysics.
+The study of geology draws heavily on the allied fields of chemistry, physics, mathematics, and biology.
+Our students also explore sub-disciplines such as geochemistry, biogeochemistry, and geophysics.

 Some of the major themes of coursework and research in the Geology Program include: